zhaohuanqdcn/multik-mask/README.md

-# Suk: Solid (Unique) Kmers Module
+# Multi-k Error Masking
 =======================================================

-Module for finding Solid (Unique) Kmers from genomic reads-data.
+This repository presents a multi-k error masking tool for high coverage long reads.

+The framework is updated from SUK (https://github.com/Ritu-Kundu/suk).

 ## Dependencies
 - Either Mac OS X or Linux are currently supported.